ing-bank/prometheus-scenarios/monitoring/steps/VisualizationsAndMetrics.md

 By default, Prometheus creates a metric called **up** for every target that it scrapes.
 This metric has value 1 if the target is up and 0 otherwise.
 Go ahead and type `up` in the metric input box and press enter.
 As soon as you type, Grafana shows an autocomplete menu that tries to guess what you want to type (if the autocomplete does not show the up metric, just press `esc` on your keyboard to make it disappear).

-Now you should see a flat line with value 1, if the value is 0, well you have a problem...
+## Metrics and Queries - Assignment
+Add the `up` metric and execute the query.

 Note that the legend (just below the graph) shows the metric name with its label names and values.
 This metric has two labels that will be added by Prometheus to all the metrics that scrapes, in this way you always know where the metric comes from.